Barton MacLane: Television and final films

 In 1965, MacLane, who had played real-life Air Force General "Hap" Arnold in The Glenn Miller Story, was cast in the recurring role of fictional Air Force General Martin Peterson on I Dream of Jeannie.
 He appeared in 35 episodes of the TV series between 1965 and 1969.
 Three of MacLane's episodes were aired after his death in January 1969.
 His character was replaced on later episodes of the series by General Winfield Schaeffer, portrayed by Vinton Hayworth, until Hayworth's death in 1970.
-Coincidentally, Hayworth also died before all episodes featuring his character were broadcast.
+Hayworth also died before all episodes featuring his character were broadcast.

 Personal life

 Maclane played several musical instruments, including the violin, piano, and guitar.
 In 1939, MacLane married actress Charlotte Wynters.
 From the 1940s until his death, he maintained a cattle ranch in eastern Madera County, California, where he made his home when he was not acting.
 He adopted a daughter.

 Death

-MacLane died of double pneumonia at age 66 on New Year's Day, at Saint John's Health Center in Santa Monica, California, a week after his 66th birthday.
+MacLane died of double pneumonia on New Year's Day 1969 at Saint John's Health Center in Santa Monica, California, a week after his 66th birthday.
 He had been admitted two weeks prior to his death.

 MacLane was buried in Valhalla Memorial Park Cemetery.